 Voting for Kashmir's state government has been continuing over the weekend to decide who will gain control of the sensitive north western state.

-Voting for Kashmir's state government has been continuing over the weekend to decide who will gain control of the sensitive north western state.
+Background: Voting for Kashmir's state government has been continuing over the weekend to decide who will gain control of the sensitive north western state.
 The elections could well decide whether or not the divided state gains a measure of independence from New Delhi.

 SYNOPSIS: Kashmir is strategically vital to India's central government.
 The primarily Moslem state was divided during the 1947 partition of India and Pakistan.
 Since then it has been a thorn in the side of both countries, and its border with Pakistan is still in dispute.
 Ten other Indian states are also holding state assembly elections in what has been called a mini general election, but it is Kashmir that is attracting the most attention both from Delhi and from India as a whole.